Katherine Westphal: Fiber artist

 Westphal influenced a generation of textile artists.
 Her work includes painting, textiles designed for industry, art textiles for the wall, baskets, books, and clothing.
 She became a pioneer in pursuing new avenues of textile printing and image generation - including the use of the office Xerox copy machine, and heat transfer on both cloth and handmade paper.
-She was recognized as a "permission-giver", one who showed that nothing was off limits, including feminist revaluation of "women's work", and escape from textile traditions of precision and order.
+She was recognized as a "permission-giver," one who showed that nothing was off limits, including feminist revaluation of "women's work," and escape from textile traditions of precision and order.

 In 1979 Westphal was elected to the American Craft Council College of Fellows, an award given to "honor those who have made an outstanding contribution to the crafts in America."
 She received the 2009 Gold Medal for Consummate Craftsmanship from the American Craft Council.
 Artists selected for this honor must have demonstrated extraordinary artistic ability and must have worked for 25 years or more in the discipline for which they are recognized.

 Westphal died in March 2018 at the age of 99.
+Her work is in the Smithsonian American Art Museum.